tlsstern/BLJ2024_TR_Tho-Abi-Jar-Qui/Taschenrechner/Documentation/04_realize/Realize.md

 ![Screenshot 2024-09-20 102648](https://github.com/tlsstern/BLJ2024_TR_Tho-Abi-Jar-Qui/blob/main/Taschenrechner/Documentation/Images/Issue1_Realize.png)

 We faced our second issue with using GitHub, mainly because our development environments were different.
 One team member set up the repository and invited the rest of us to join.
 However, we had trouble uploading our code to the shared repository.
 To avoid losing our work, we had to save our code in separate repositories temporarily.
-The CMake file often wasn’t recognized, so I had to reset the repository several times.
+The CMake file often wasn’t recognized, so we had to reset the repository several times.
 To fix these issues, the team member who created the repository had to reconfigure it.
 After that, we were able to merge our individual code into the shared repository successfully.

 Regarding this particular problem, we consulted our instructor because we were concerned that if we couldn’t solve it, we wouldn’t be able to share our code later.
 It took us two hours to analyze and resolve the issue, and afterward, we were able to continue working on our code.